Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Simulations

 \subsubsection{The reflex motion}

 From the final distribution of stellar halo particles, we measure the reflex motion of the MW in response to the infalling LMC \citep[as used in][]{Petersen2021, Chandra2025a, Yaaqib2024, Yaaqib2025, Brooks2025, Brooks2026}.
 This method fits an on-sky velocity model which contains nine free parameters.
 We model the dipole reflex motion using Galactocentric Cartesian velocities $\{v_x, v_y, v_z \}$, which can be transformed to spherical coordinates $\{v_r, v_{\phi}, v_{\theta} \}$ to combine with the mean motions.
-We prefer the former due to its simplicity and to avoid inefficient convergence during maximum likelihood estimation.
+We choose to sample in Cartesian coordinates rather than spherical coordinates to avoid inefficient convergence during maximum likelihood estimation if the preferred apex direction is close to the Galactic poles.
 We account for non-zero mean motion in the halo's Galactocentric velocity via the mean motion parameters $\vec{v}_{\mathrm{mean}} = \left( \langle v_r \rangle, \langle v_{\phi} \rangle, \langle v_{\theta} \rangle \right)$.
 This allows for any departures in the bulk halo motion from the travel velocity.
-Finally, we account for the intrinsic velocity dispersion in each component using the set of hyperparameters, $\{ \sigma_{v_{\rm r}},\sigma_{v_l}, \sigma_{v_b} \}$, which account for measurement uncertainties.
+Finally, we account for the intrinsic velocity dispersion in each component using the set of parameters $\{ \sigma_{v_{\rm r}},\sigma_{v_l}, \sigma_{v_b} \}$.
+We note that within our SBI framework, these parameters act as nuisance parameters, since measurement uncertainties are incorporated into the velocity summary statistics used for inference; see Sec.~\ref{sec:data-measurements}.
+This parametrisation of the intrinsic velocity dispersion is only used to obtain a maximum likelihood estimate of the ‘true' reflex motion parameters for each simulation.
 The reflex motion model is represented by the sum of the travel velocity and mean velocity parameters:

 where $\langle \vec{v} \rangle$ is the mean Galactocentric halo velocity vector.
-To find the maximum likelihood estimates for these parameters given each set of mock stellar halo data, we minimise a Gaussian log-likelihood for the 1-dimensional line of sight velocities and 2-dimensional proper motions using \texttt{scipy.optimize} \citep[see equs.~6 \& 8 in][]{Petersen2021}.
+To find the maximum likelihood estimates for these parameters given each set of mock stellar halo data, we minimise a Gaussian log-likelihood for the 1-dimensional line of sight velocities and 2-dimensional proper motions using \texttt{scipy.optimize} \citep[see equations 6 \& 8 in][]{Petersen2021}.
 We return the maximum likelihood estimates for all of the reflex motion model parameters.
 For this study, we will comment on the magnitude, $v_{\rm travel}$ or Galactocentric components of the reflex travel velocity, $\{v_x, v_y, v_z \}$ and the apex direction, $(l_{\rm apex}, b_{\rm apex})$.